realityforge/galdr/README.md

 ## What is galdr?

-An entity component system implementation.
+`galdr` is an ancient form of sung incantation, intended to have magical effects.
+Or in more practical terms, Galdr is an entity component system implementation.

 ### Getting Started